 Yes, we collect personal and medical information provided to us by members about children or vulnerable adults in their care.
-We place great importance on the security and accuracy of this information and only store this information in a secure off-line database.
-Whenever possible, we get the consent of the guardian or responsible adult before collecting information about children and/or vulnerable adults.
-Our staff will make all reasonable attempts to ascertain whether a person has the necessary capacity to consent to submit their information to us.
+We place great importance on the security and accuracy of this information and only store this information in our secure database.
+Whenever possible, we obtain the consent of the guardian or responsible adult before collecting information about children and/or vulnerable adults.
+Our staff will make all reasonable attempts to ascertain whether an adult has the necessary capacity to consent to submit their information to us and for us to retain that information on our secure database.
 Only designated senior members of staff have access to this information.
-All our staff and trustees are checked with the Criminal Records Bureau.

 Links to other websites